-Treat the sick calves with a de-wormer (Use a safe, effective, metabolisable and economic de-wormer).
+The sick calves should be treated with a de-wormer (use a safe, effective, metabolisable and economic de-wormer).
 Ensure that the cattle calves are well restrained to avoid choking.

 For laboratory diagnosis collect faecal sample for examination in the laboratory.
 On examination, eggs of the parasite are seen on the specimen.

-Treat the cow in the last trimester of pregnancy with a de-wormer.
-Also clean the bomas to avoid re-infection.
+Also clean the bomas (the place where cattle sleep) to avoid re-infection.
 It is advisable to treat new animals before introducing them to your herd.
 Finally, share the knowledge with other cattle owners to increase awareness of the disease in the community.